cd127/cs448b-assignment4/README.md

 #######################

 This folder is organized as follows:
- - public contains
+ - 'public/' contains
     - all the code deployed to https://cs448b-w2020-debrito.firebaseapp.com/
     - datasets which can be used as examples to test the visualization
- - doc contains the paper associated with the work
+ - 'doc/' contains the paper associated with the work

 To see the visualization, please go to https://cs448b-w2020-debrito.firebaseapp.com/ on a Chrome or Firefox browser.
 To run locally, simply start a local server in the "public" folder. (e.g. run "python3 -m http.server" in a linux terminal)